Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Appendix

+For $n=3$, the sequence of lines is $(l^1, l^2, l^3, l^1)$.
+Since any two formally different lines in the sequence $(l^1, l^2, l^3, l^1)$ are consecutive, thus $l^1, l^2, l^3$ are indeed different from each other.
 For $n \ge 4$, there are at least one pair of formally different lines not consecutive in the sequence.
 We have already shown that any two formally different lines consecutive in the sequence are indeed different from each other, and therefore it remains to show that any two formally different lines not consecutive in the sequence are also indeed different from each other, given the conditions of this lemma.
 We prove this by contradiction.
-Suppose that $l^u, l^v, u \in \{ 1,\ldots,n \}, v \in \{ 1,\ldots,n \} - \{u^{\ominus}, u, u^{\oplus}\}$ are two formally different lines not consecutive in the sequence but refer to an identical line.
+Suppose that $l^u, l^v, u \in \{ 1,\ldots,n \}, v \in \{ 1,\ldots,n \} - \{u^{\ominus}, u, u^{\oplus}\}$ are two formally different lines not consecutive in the sequence but are indeed an identical line.
 Then $V_{v^{\ominus}v}$ and $V_{vv^{\oplus}}$ are both on the line $l^u$, which means